cstarrett/cstarrett.github.io/_posts/2022-06-25-living-in-the-material-world.md

 Even mental health, much of which can be invisible, has objectively measurable impacts on the physical health of our bodies and our ability to meet our body's needs.

-From grappling on individual decisions to debating who we want to be as a society, we must never forget that we live in a material world.
+From grappling with individual decisions to debating want kind of society we want to live in, we must never forget that we live in a material world.
 Everything we think and feel has the potential for very real outcomes on our human bodies, our social body, and the Earth body.

 So the question is: what outcomes will best support the well-being of all?
 And what do we need to do to secure those outcomes?